ahmedzubair98/duration-calculator/README.md

 # duration-calculator
-calculate duration between two given dates and add all the durations together. was used to calculate durationof service.
+calculate duration between two given dates and add all the durations together.
+Was used to calculate duration of service.